nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 You don't currently have it up.
 Correct.
 Correct.
 That's a good idea.
 Yeah.

-Alright, Carson.
+Alright, Karsten.
 You're up.
 Hey.
 Welcome.
 Clark, just some additional stuff here.

 We do have a special lily called Titan Swing that makes you hit harder.
 You could try to do that as well, which it costs two actions to do your Titan Swing, but, you know, you would be hitting at your best bonus.
 So there's a chance that you'd be doing extra damage with one hit.
 Can you use a hero point to re hit if you miss with the Titan Swing?
 Yeah.